lshin/MetaPlayer/src/players/flowplayer/readme.md

 About
 -------------
 This library adapts a Flowplayer instance into an HTML5 MediaController.
-Additional, if a RAMP Metaplayer object is provided, it will initialize the flowplayer instance with media urls and transcripts.
-Use of this library will enable other HTML5 Videoi utilities, such as PopcornJS, to work without modification.
+Additionally, if a Metaplayer object is provided, it will initialize the flowplayer instance with media urls and transcripts.
+Use of this library will enable other HTML5 Video utilities, such as PopcornJS, to work without modification.

 Quick Start